writ3it/cobol-examples/README.md

 3. Do in the terminal `$ vagrant up`.
 4. Open selected program in VSC.
 5. Type `Ctrl + Shift + B`.
 Enjoy!
+6. After work, do `$ vagrant halt` to stop virtual machines.

 ## Usefull docs